camptocamp/camptocamp-rancher-catalog/README.md

 * An [S3fs](https://github.com/s3fs-fuse/s3fs-fuse) stack to mount volumes from S3 buckets
 * An [S3proxy](https://github.com/andrewgaul/s3proxy) stack which can be composed with the S3fs template
 * [Upkick](https://github.com/camptocamp/upkick), a small tool for container unattended upgrades
+* An IPsec Status stack to send IPsec tunnel metrics to a Prometheus push gateway.

 ## How to use